bloominstituteoftechnology/Mongo-II/README.md

 ## Instructions
 StackOverflow questions and answers are *both* represented as post objects.
-Here are two example posts from from `posts.json`, your dataset of StackOverflow posts.
+Here are two example posts from `posts.json`, your dataset of StackOverflow posts.
 The first post is a question, whereas the second is an answer:

 ```js
 // this is a question